Package 'propop'

 • scen: character, projection scenario.

-• births_int_ch: numeric, proportion of children with Swiss nationality born to non-Swiss mothers.
+• int_mothers: numeric, proportion of children with Swiss nationality born to non-Swiss mothers (formerly births_int_ch).

 • mor: numeric, prospective mortality (probability of death).

-• emi: numeric, rate of people emigrating abroad.
+• emi_int: numeric, rate of people emigrating to other countries (formerly emi).

 • acq: numeric, rate of acquisition of Swiss citizenship.

-• imm_int: numeric, number of people immigrating from abroad.
+• imm_int_n: numeric, number of people immigrating from abroad (formelry imm_int).

-• mig_ch: numeric, national / inter-cantonal net migration (number of immigrants minus number of emigrants).
+• mig_nat_n: numeric, national / inter-cantonal net migration (number of immigrants minus number of emigrants). (formerly mig_ch, will soon be obsolete and removed).

 Projected population

-n_projected is the the number of people per demographic group and year on December 31 (as projected by the FSO in the 2020 model).
+n_projected is the number of people per demographic group and year on December 31 (as projected by the FSO in the 2025 model).

 Details about calculated variables